stratosphereips/vimtutorial/tom.md

     - Status about the file
         g CTRL-g

 # Getting serious

-- Operation and motions

-    dl (delete one char to the right) dw (delete the next word)
-    d$ (delete until the end of line)

     - Spell corrector (different languages available) botmaster :set spell on
         - To correct a word
             z=
         - To add a word to the dictionary zg

-# Features
+    - Macros!

     - Edit compressed files
         - echo "sdf" > test
         - gzip test
         - vi test.gz

 # Plugins